Anti-spam message headers

 For information about how to view an email message header in various email clients, see Message Header Analyzer.

-You can copy and paste the contents of the message header into the Message Analyzer tool.
-This tool helps parse the headers and puts it into a more readible format.
+You can copy and paste the contents of a message header into the Message Analyzer tool.
+This tool helps parse headers and put them into a more readable format.

 X-Forefront-Antispam-Report message header fields

 After accessing the message header information, search for X-Forefront-Antispam-Report and then look for these fields.
 Other fields in this header are used exclusively by the Microsoft anti-spam team for diagnostic purposes.

 |CIP: [IP address]||The connecting IP address.
 You may want to specify this IP address when creating an IP Allow list or an IP Block list in the connection filter.
 For more information, see Configure the connection filter policy.|